LSUHSC-CAIPP-Core-B/CoreSystemsApp/README.md

 `sudo apt-get install redis`

 ## Web App
-The app is spearated into a few parts based on access level required and functionality.
+The app is separated into a few parts based on access level required and functionality.
 ### Login
 You have to login into your account the access the app.
 Each user have different roles that grant specific access.
 Login system is implemented with *flask_login* with added custom roles.
 The roles are: